Building Blocks for

 New Americans Fund

 What transforms a house into a home?
-It’s more than brick and mortar – a home is where education is a priority, life falls into a regular routine, and neighbors and friends visit regularly.
-These are the building blocks for a thriving home.
-For New American families, being resettled is not enough – it’s what happens afterwards that counts.
+It’s more than brick and mortar – it’s having clothing for your children; having reliable transportation to get to work; not having to worry about how to get food on the table or how to pay your medical bills.
+Basic needs are the building blocks for a thriving home.
 That’s where the Building Blocks for New Americans Fund at the Center for Arab American Philanthropy (CAAP) plays a critical role.

 Becoming a New American

-In the last several years, our country has closed its doors on many refugees, especially those from high conflict areas in the Arab world, where more than half of the world’s refugees come from.
 In December of 2016, the Building Blocks for New Americans Fund was launched at the Center for Arab American Philanthropy (CAAP) after many were forced from their homes in Syria and resettled in the United States.
-As of the current day, the fund has raised more than $550,000 in cash and in-kind donations to support New American families predominately from Syria, as well as Yemen and Iraq who are living in Metro Detroit.
-The fund assists in covering basic needs from rental support, transportation, household necessities to housing assistance for some of them.
-One hundred percent of all donations through this fund directly benefits the families.Give now to support refugee families!
+In its first three years, the fund raised more than $550,000 in cash and in-kind donations to support 60 New American families predominately from Syria, Yemen and Iraq with their basic needs including rental support, transportation, medical bills and household necessities.

 Read their stories